-Conventional Applied Behavior Analysis (ABA) uses the environment and reinforcement to shape people’s behavior.
-It comes out of the work of BF Skinner and many other great behavior psychologists who have evolved and pioneered the field of study.
+Conventional Applied Behavior Analysis (ABA) uses both the environment and reinforcement to shape people’s behavior.
+It comes out of the work of psychologist B.F.
+Skinner.
 Many others, along with Skinner, have shaped the field into what it has become today, including Baer, Wolf, Rilsey, Iawata, Lovas, and Sunburg.

 We too are evolving this field, and we call it Heart-Centered ABA.
 Heart-Centered ABA recognizes and honors the tremendous contributions made by all the greats in this discipline.
 Heart-Centered ABA also acknowledges the atrocities and cruelties that have been committed in the name of behavioral science.

 Heart-Centered ABA brings forth empathy, acceptance, and unconditional love, and synthesizes them with the principles of conventional ABA to help all people realize their full potential.
 Heart-Centered ABA is dedicated to end isolation and foster community—one family at a time, one client at a time, one connection at a time.

 We know autistic and developmentally disabled youth and adults have been hurt by practices of trying to change people using traditional ABA.
 We understand the serious issues the autistic community has expressed about cruelty and abuse in this field.
 We stand against all human cruelty and we only serve the heart.
 Heart-Centered ABA (HCABA) builds upon the best of this field and commits to doing everything with heart at the center.
 This means we serve our clients with every action we do.

 Heart-Centered ABA is a Revolution in Behavioral Services and Behavior Science.